Design Project (H6052)

 Contact hours and workload

-This module is 600 hours of work.
-This breaks down into 176 hours of contact time and 424 hours of independent study.
+This module is approximately 600 hours of work.
+This breaks down into about 176 hours of contact time and about 424 hours of independent study.
+The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.

 This module is offered on the following courses: